Ali Pasha Rizvanbegović

-Ali Pasha Rizvanbegović (1783 – 20 March 1851; Turkish: Ali Paşa Rıdvanbegoviç) was a Herzegovinian Ottoman captain (administrator) of Stolac from 1813 to 1833 and the semi-independent ruler (vizier) of the Herzegovina Eyalet from 1833 to 1851.
+Ali Pasha Rizvanbegović (1783 – 20 March 1851; Turkish: Ali Paşa Rıdvanbeyoğlu) was a Herzegovinian Ottoman captain (administrator) of Stolac from 1813 to 1833 and the semi-independent ruler (vizier) of the Herzegovina Eyalet from 1833 to 1851.
 The eyalet had been created specifically for him as a reward for helping to suppress the local Gradaščević Rebellion against the Ottoman Empire.
 However, he was deposed and summarily executed when the authorities in Constantinople discovered that he was hatching plans to rule Herzegovina independently of the Porte.

 Early life

-Ali was born in Stolac to Zulfikar, the Ottoman captain of Stolac and Melikhane, a daughter of an Ottoman muteselim Omer Babić.
+Ali was born in Stolac to Zulfikar Rizvanbegović, the Ottoman captain of Stolac and Melikhane, a daughter of an Ottoman muteselim Omer Babić.
 Zulfikar previously married Omer's eldest daughter, but when she died, he married her sister Melikhane.
-His first wife bore him two sons, Mustafa and Mehmed, while Melikhane bore him four sons, Ali, Omer, Derviš, Halil, and a daughter Fatima.
+His first wife bore him two sons, Mustafa and Mehmed, while Melikhane bore him five sons, Ali, Omer, Ahmed, Derviš, Halil, and a daughter Hatidža.

 Zulfikar's health deteriorated in 1802.
 Milenko Krešić states that his sons entered into conflict some time before 1802, and the reason for Zulfikar's stepping aside was to pacify his sons and avoid the risk of losing the family captaincy.
-Thus, with the approval from the Ottoman governor of Bosnia, he divided his captaincy into two - Stolac and Hutovo and gave his first son Mustafa (also known as Mustaj Bey) the captaincy of Stolac and his second son Mehmed (also known as Hadži Bey) the captaincy of Hutovo in 1802.
+Thus, with the approval from the Ottoman governor of Bosnia, he divided his captaincy into two - Stolac and Hutovo and gave his first son Mustafa (also known as Mustaj-beg) the captaincy of Stolac and his second son Mehmed (also known as Hadži-beg) the captaincy of Hutovo in 1802.